Introduction to Paralegal Studies

 Study of major legal and ethical issues raised by information security.
 Focus on legal aspects of security management likely to be encountered by businesses, organizations, and employees.
 Applicable federal and state criminal statutes are examined and various theories of civil liability are analyzed, including breach of contract, negligence, invasion of privacy, Constitutional violations, intellectual property infringement actions, and other relevant statutory claims.
 Basic concepts of litigation and alternative dispute resolution mechanisms are presented.
 Preventative legal management is stressed, including the importance of employee training, identifying legal and ethical issues, and recognizing when to consult a legal professional.
 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): CIT230 and ENL111.
 (Science, Technology and Society)

-Advanced Legal Writing and Analysis
+Advanced Legal Research, Writing, and Analysis

 Survey of the major provisions of the U.S. Constitution and the amendments that have been adopted.
 Case studies are used to analyze the role of the courts in interpreting the Constitution.
 Discussion includes the applications of federalism, the functioning of the separation of powers doctrine, the growth and development of federal government powers, equal protection and due process of law, and the impact of legislation, executive enforcement, and court decisions on constitutional rights of the individual, minorities, and culturally diverse groups.
 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): ENL111.
 (Cultural Diversity) Fall Only.